tsechingho/ckeditor-rails/README.md

-# Chosen for rails asset pipeline
+# CKEditor for rails asset pipeline

 [CKEditor](http://ckeditor.com/) is a library for WYSIWYG editor to be used inside web pages.